 Tomato Steak with Baked Goat Cheese and Herb Salad

-Center the tomato slices on 4 salad plates and season with salt and pepper.
+Center the tomato slices on 4 salad plates.
+Season with salt and pepper.

-Heat a large nonstick skillet over moderately high heat and pour in 2 tablespoons olive oil.
-When the oil is almost smoking, add the cheese rounds.
-Cook until lightly browned, about 45 seconds.
-Turn them over and cook on the other side until the cheese just feels quivery, about 45 seconds longer, depending on the thickness of the rounds.
+Heat a large nonstick skillet over moderately high heat.
+Add the 2 tablespoons olive oil.
+When the oil is almost smoking, add the cheese rounds, one coated side down.
+Cook until lightly browned, about 45 seconds, then turn and cook on the second side until the cheese just feels quivery, about 45 seconds longer, depending on the thickness of the rounds.
 Place a cheese round on each tomato slice.

-In a bowl, toss the herbs with a light drizzle of olive oil, a splash of red wine vinegar, and salt and pepper, to taste.
+In a bowl, toss the herbs with a splash of red wine vinegar, a light drizzle of olive oil, and salt and pepper to taste.
 Mound the herbs on top of the cheese, dividing them evenly.
 Serve immediately.